roncampbell/NICAR2019/Data analysis in R.md

 There are still a couple of things left to do.
 First that top row is useless.
 Let's get rid of it.

-> OC_Residents <- OC_Residents[-1,]

-This command tells R to remove the first row but to do nothing about any of the columns.
-Whenever you see brackets in R with a comma, everything to the left of the comma applies to rows, everything to the right applies to columns.

-Now let's fix the columns, which are formatted as strings.
-We need to make them numbers.
+Now let's change the column types from string to numbers.
 I'll show you how to do it for TotalPop, and then you do it for the Native, Naturalized and Noncitizen columns.

 > OC_Residents$TotalPop <- as.numeric(OC_Residents$TotalPop)